ovainola/ovainola.github.com/_posts/2016-22-7-Calculating-element-surface-area.markdown

 * Integrals that appear in the expressions of the element stiffness matrix and consistent nodal force vector can no longer be evaluated in simple closed form.

 Luckily these obsticles were overcome through the concepts of isoparametric mapping and numerical quadrature.
 Combining these ideas transformed the field of finite element methods during the 1960's.
-Without any further introduction, let's dig in. (ref.
+Let's dig in. (ref.
 [University of Colorado](http://www.colorado.edu/engineering/CAS/courses.d/IFEM.d/IFEM.Ch16.d/IFEM.Ch16.pdf))

 ## Isoparametric mapping